• Skip to primary navigation

 3 pm – Explore the Marais

-Try the lamb tagine, tender lamb with vegetable—and sometimes plumbs—cooked in traditional Moroccan cookery.
+Try the lamb tagine, tender lamb with vegetables—and sometimes plumbs—cooked in traditional Moroccan cookery.
 I miss it so much!
 You can just point to whatever you’d like here if you don’t speak French.

 Feel free to hop and off the bus whenever you spy an intriguing sight to explore, but be sure to make a stop for photos at Trocadero.
 It offers one of the very best views of the Eiffel Tower.